jannis-baum/bachelor-thesis/chapters/2-annotation-server.md

 Server relies on PostgreSQL, "the world's most advanced open source relational database" [@the_postgresql_global_development_group_postgresql_2022] and TypeORM [@typeorm_typeorm_nodate] to interact with PostgreSQL from the NestJS application.

-The Annotation Server provides a POST endpoints that trigger loading the data it uses from \gls{cpic} and \gls{drugbank}.
+The Annotation Server provides POST endpoints that trigger loading the data it uses from \gls{cpic} and \gls{drugbank}.
+Before loading is initialized, all previously existing data is deleted from its database.

 There are three main modules to the Annotation Server: `medications`, `phenotypes` and `guidelines`.
 Figure \ref{er-diagram} shows a simplified